 ( real time snowing installation, customs kinetic device, thermochromic ink, paper, 4m x 8m, 2017 )

 Photo: Den Fire

 The Ashes of Snow is an immersive environment that mistreats and misplaces a natural phenomenon: snow.
-By applying thermochromic technology and a particle falling system, the artwork simulates snowing indoor, By manipulate the temperature inside the particle falling system, the snow’s colour change in greyscale during falling.
-And eventually the white snow changed to black on the air.
+By applying thermochromic technology and a particle falling system, the artwork simulates snowing indoor, By manipulating the temperature inside the particle falling system, the snow’s colour change in greyscale during falling.
+And eventually, the white snow changed to black on the air.

-Ultimately, the impure snowy landscape aims to heighten the sense and awareness of climate change, global warming and pollution in the global scale.
+Ultimately, the impure snowy landscape aims to heighten the sense and awareness of climate change, global warming and pollution on the global scale.
 In reality, black snow is oftentimes related to heavy pollution and contaminated environment, by staging the audience in the simple, yet dramatic immersive environment.
-The gradient change of snow color is giving a space for audience to think deeply of a non- exit and twisted situation and yet creates a stage of destruction and invertible situation.
+The gradient change of snow colour is giving a space for the audience to think deeply of a non- exit and twisted situation and yet creates a stage of destruction and irreversible situation.